 This will prove to be another marvellous day!
 Leaving Schoonhoven you follow the picturesque banks of the River Vlist, alive with canoes and wildlife to reach the charming villages of Oudewater and Montfoort.
 Enjoy today's mixture of grazing sheep and small farms, a patchwork of bobbing boats and dykes, canals and bridges as you wend your way along tranquil cycle paths to reach Utrecht.
 This ancient city's heart features many old buildings and structures, with several dating back to the Middle Ages.
 The unique Grand Hotel Karel V is a 5-star hotel in the heart of the city, where medieval charm and modern luxury meet.

 7. Day seven

 The final day of your tour is maybe the most impressive one.
 You are biking all day long along the scenic Vecht river.
 In the 17th and 18th centuries, many country estates were built on the banks of the Vecht by rich merchants and administrators from Amsterdam.
 While biking along you will enjoy these estates, castles and mansions and the beautiful villages of Maarssen, Breukelen and Loenen.
-At the day's end you will reach the pretty village of Abcoude just south of Amsterdam for a final stay in a lovely boutique hotel De Witte Dame, a totally renovated former railway station.
+At the day's end you will reach the pretty village of Abcoude just south of Amsterdam with the option to take a short (15 minute) train hop back into Amsterdam and the Hotel Dylan for your last night.

 23 miles (36 km)